 TIP: Using Color

-For landscapes use color as contrast between to enhance distance within objects or background.
-Experiment with different background colors or use simular tones like abobe images.
+For landscapes use color as a contrast between to enhance distance within objects or background.
+Experiment with different background colors or use similar tones like above images.

 3. Balance in a photograph using symmetry

 Balance in the photo makes us feel comfortable.
 It affects you how you feel when you are looking at it.

 The balance created many different ways.
 One of them is symmetry, also by playing with different sized objects.
 If they are close in weights, size the image feels more balanced.

 The symmetrical vertical lines, arches of the pillars, and the visual value of the light and dark contrast helps your eyes to travel all the way to the far point of the photo.